lassekongo83/filter-checks/tools/check-css/README.md

-A python tool to check if any CSS rule is inactive on a website.
+A python tool to check if any CSS selector is inactive on a website.

 Requires `beautifulsoup4` and `requests` python libraries.